 Light: Full sunlight

-Water: During the growing period, these plants need frequent watering but let the soil dry between watering.
-Portulacas do not like wet conditions and will rot in constantly wet soil.
+Water: During the growing period, Portulacas needs frequent watering, but let the soil dry between watering.
+They do not like wet conditions and will rot in constantly wet soil.

 Fertilizer: An application of a balanced slow-release fertilizer with minor elements every six months.